|1874 Bird's-Eye View of Pittsburgh, Otto Krebs|

 The Case of the Missing Island III: That Island in the Mon

-But it's actually not apparent on earlier maps or drawings of the area, which has led Pitt geologists to speculate that the island appeared following major flooding and draining circa 1794.
+But it's not apparent on earlier maps or drawings of the area.
+That has led Pitt geologists to speculate that the island only appeared intermittently following major flooding and draining, as implied in the 1826 book quoted above.

-By 1815, That Island in the Mon is just plain gone.
+By 1815, That Island in the Mon is just plain gone from maps.
 See this Patterson and Darby map from Pitt's Darlington collection:

 |1815 Pittsburgh, Patterson and Darby, Darlington Digital Library Collection|